Economy of Portugal: Government expenditure by function

 According to these data, in 2022, Portugal did not present any overspending neither on the coverage of social risks (social protection and health) and the slightly high spending on education can be related to a lag between the average qualifications of Portuguese and their European counterparts, resulting in an eventual attempt to overcome that lag.
-There has been a remarkable progress towards that objective, since the school dropout rate fell from 43.6% in 2000 to 8.0% in 2023, with Portugal going from the top positions in 2000 to 13th in 2023 and below the EU average.
+There has been significant progress towards that objective, since the school dropout rate fell from 43.6% in 2000 to 8.0% in 2023, with Portugal going from the top positions in 2000 to 13th in 2023 and below the EU average.

-The functions where the overspending probably existed were in "general public services", specifically those related with compensations to employees, intermediate and final consumptions of the "legislative and executive organs, financial and fiscal affairs and external affairs", some sub-functions in the item "economic affairs", since there was a very intensive public works, notably focused on new motorways, that didn't have a high multiplier effect.
-It is also worthy to mention the item "public order and safety" and "defence", with the compensations to employees and intermediate and final consumptions being quite higher than the EU average.
-There seems to have been an overspending on these functions, since Portugal has had only a very discrete role in international conflicts and the crime rate is also quite moderate.
-There was a big controversy about the purchase of two submarines, whose need has been questioned.
-Also the expenses in the sub-section of "outpatient services", belonging to the "health" function" was very high compared to the EU average, in opposition to the in-patient "hospital services" where the expenses were very low in 2011.
-It is also very relevant to explain the difficulties in controlling the deficits if we take into account the payments of interests concerning to loans contracted by the State.
-Having been stable around 3.0% of the GDP until 2010, they jumped to 4.2% in 2011.

 Evolution of the number of public employees in Portugal (1968–present)

 All data refer to 31 December of the respective year, except 1996 (which refer to 1 October).

 Data for 1986, 1988 and 1991 were obtained by estimates from internal surveys and exclude military and militarized personnel and public employees in the Azores and Madeira islands.

 Data for 2010 is an estimate made in October 2010 for the State Budget 2011.

-In 2019, 13.7% of the employment as a percentage of the labour force worked in the General Government, as opposed to an average of 17.9% in the OECD.
+In 2023, around 15% of jobs, as a percentage of the workforce, were employed in the General Government, as opposed to an average of 18.4% in the OECD.

 Regional economy

-2023 GDP and GDP per capita in the NUTS II regions of Portugal according to data by the National Institute for Statistics (INE).
+2024 nominal GDP and GDP per capita in the NUTS II regions of Portugal according to data by the National Institute for Statistics (INE).